Abhi2github/Abhi2github/README.md

 Hi there 👋
-I'm a Data Analyst
+I'm a Business Analyst

-🔭 I’m currently working on Recommdation System and a Product Comparison project.
+🔭 I’m currently working on Space Optimization and a Product Comparison project.
-☕ I’m learning Tableau and Future Technologies.
+☕ I’m learning Airflow, AppScript and Future Technologies.
 🧑‍💻 I’m looking to collaborate on open source projects.
-💬 Ask me about Python,Excel,SQL.
+💬 Ask me about Python,Excel,SQL,Pandas,Tableau.
 😄 Pronouns: he/him/his.
 ⚡ Fun fact: Looking for one😂